rfurno/roblox_gl/docs/architecture.md

 **Production enter** is walking a hub `DungeonEntryDoorway` volume: marker is **not** `IsEntry`; it has `DungeonId` + `ToRoom` + `ToDoorDirection`. `SiteTeleportController` treats it as room-to-room into the first room.

+Hub doors are parented under `Workspace.Destinations.<KEY>.DungeonEntryDoorway` (not under `Workspace.Map`).
+The models are CFramed onto the survey-trip gates in `Map.Decor.SurveyTripEntrances`.
+Art and trigger live in two trees.

 `TeleportHandler` listens to `TeleportRequest` (Depart UI) and routes to destination or spawn.

 `SiteTeleportController` listens to **tagged** `TeleportTrigger` parts parented to `DungeonDoorway` markers:

 - `IsEntry` or `IsExit` → spawn (HOME)
 - `UnusedDoor` → ignore
+- `DungeonId` not in `KEYS` → ignore (bake templates at Workspace root)
 - else find the marker with matching `DungeonId` + `ToRoom` + `ToDoorDirection`, pivot with the unstick offset

 `EnteredRoom` (dungeonId, roomId) drives `CameraTransitionControl` and `uiCoordinator.OnSite`. `nil, nil` means hub.